Building Net Zero Energy Homes

 An electric vehicle - transport never looked better

 Charging an electric car at home in Quebec is already 'clean', as most electricity here is renewable already.
 However, the idea of these Net Zero Energy Homes with photovoltaic solar panels is to stay below the 40kWh net use of grid electricity mark to access Hydro Quebec's cheapest electricity rates, so the solar array is calculated to charge the car.

 Being a member means special offers and hearing first about new products and construction techniques, and it only takes a minute...

 Imagine living in a Net Zero Energy home

-In the Green neighborhood of The Jardins du Coteau, the Trema Group of Quebec are building these affordable yet top quality housing units.
+In the green neighborhood of Les Jardins du Coteau, the Trema Group of Quebec are building these affordable yet top quality housing units.
 We believe quality of construction and energy-efficiency are the two most important criteria when buying a new property, of course after location, location and location.

 More about electric vehicles